-In contrast to our illustration, which may seem sarcastic in view of climate change, production cells refer to a type of production in which different machines or workplaces are usually grouped together locally.
+In contrast to our illustration, which may seem sarcastic in view of climate change, production cells refer to a type of manufacturing in which different machines or workplaces are usually grouped together locally.
 This allows similar work on several different products to be concentrated in one area, ideally producing functionally self-contained outputs (intermediate products, assemblies).
 This is particularly advantageous for series production with a large number of variants.
-Typical implementations of this are, for example, assembling cells or so-called flexible production cells (mechanical production).
+Typical implementations of this include assembling cells or so-called flexible manufacturing cells (mechanical production).

 History of the production cell

-The view of work science on cell production
+The view of work science on cellular manufacturing

 The Taylorist principle, which is often referred to as the organization of work according to type with low activity scopes in flow production, has given rise to some controversial discussions, not least in the field of work science.
 In this context, work enlargement and work enrichment became established as organizational principles.
 They attribute a stable high level of work motivation to an optimal variety of physical and mental demands on the employees.

 This is implemented by temporal decoupling of work steps for each individual employee through buffers.
-These buffers are designed in such a way that each resource in the production cell has a supply of work at all times, which can be tapped flexibly in contrast to assembly-line production.
+These buffers are designed so that each resource in the manufacturing cell has a supply of work at all times, which can be tapped flexibly in contrast to assembly-line production.
 The low time commitment to a cycle time that can be achieved in this way is considered by work scientists to be a relevant advantage over assembly line production.

 The design of production cells

-As a rule, production cells transfer output to several different downstream processes (further processing or intermediate storage).
-Thus, cell production regularly creates a networked structure of production, which is visible in the block layout.
-The design focus in cell production thus shifts somewhat more to the production layout than to the cycle timing, which is the central design task in the line production:
+As a rule, production cells transfer the output to several different downstream processes (further processing or intermediate storage).
+Thus, cellular manufacturing regularly creates a networked structure of the manufacturing process, which is visible in the block layout.
+The design focus in cell production thus shifts somewhat more to the production layout than to the cycle timing, which is the central design task in line production::

 - Inside the production cell, a value-added-centered arrangement of machines and stations in the flow is considered ideal; a typical shape is the U-layout.

-- The position of the production cells in the production layout itself is determined by their material flow among each other and their supply intensity from storage areas.
+- The position of the manufacturing cells in the production layout is determined by their material flow among each other and their supply intensity from storage areas.
 Close interlinking, as in line production, is only necessary for large, multi-step production processes (e.g. in automotive manufacturing).